HumanSignal/labelImg/README.md

     python labelImg.py

-## Download the prebuilt binary directly
-[http://tzutalin.github.io/labelImg/](http://tzutalin.github.io/labelImg/).
-However, there are only prebuilt binaries for Windows and Linux because I don't have Mac OS to do that.
-If someone can help me to write a script to build binary for Mac OS, I will appreciate that.

 ## Usage
-After cloning the code, you should run `$ make all` to generate the resource file.

-You can then start annotating by running `$ ./labelImg.py`.
-For usage instructions you can see [Here](https://youtu.be/p0nR2YsCY_U)

-At the moment annotations are saved as an XML file.
-The format is PASCAL VOC format, and the format is the same as [ImageNet](http://www.image-net.org/)

-You can also see [ImageNet Utils](https://github.com/tzutalin/ImageNet_Utils) to download image, create a label text for machine learning, etc

-### General steps from scratch

-* Build and launch: `$ make all; python labelImg.py`
+### Steps

+1. Build and launch using the instructions above.
-* Click 'Change default saved annotation folder' in Menu/File
+2. Click 'Change default saved annotation folder' in Menu/File

-* Click 'Open Dir'
+3. Click 'Open Dir'

-* Click 'Create RectBox'
+4. Click 'Create RectBox'

-The annotation will be saved to the folder you specify
+The annotation will be saved to the folder you specify.

 ### Create pre-defined classes